These days, the humble image search is not so humble anymore.

 For beautiful stock photos, check Getty Images.

-You can search by keyword or search by image – just click the camera icon in the search box.
+You can search by keyword or image/video – just click “Search by image or video” in the search box.

 Another, cheaper image search engine for royalty-free stock photos is Shutterstock.

-Another good option for marketers on a budget: get a pack of any 5 royalty-free images for $49.
+Another good option for marketers on a budget: Get a pack of any five royalty-free images for $49.

 Looking for high-quality digital images, including high-res scans of historical books, maps, papers, sketchbooks, ledgers, photographs, and more?